 Located at Great Island Common, between Fort Stark and Fort Constitution.
 It was originally named the New Military Reservation, established to provide wartime overflow barracks space for Fort Constitution and Fort Stark.
 After World War I (1920's) there were two 3-inch anti-aircraft guns (AA Battery #1, mounts still remain) and a searchlight station here.
 These were the only AA guns ever installed to defend Portsmouth Harbor.
-The guns were removed by 1937.
-During World War II the post became the harbor defense headquarters and main garrison area for the four forts.
+The guns were removed in the early 1930's.
+During World War II the post became the harbor defense headquarters and main garrison area for the four local forts.
 Property turned over to the Navy and Marine Corps after the war as an annex to the Portsmouth Naval Prison.
 The camp was sold to the town in 1963 as a municipal park.
 Admission fee for non-residents.
-The town library is also now located here.
-The original Army Fire Station still exists, the last remaining structure, now a private residence.
+The town library is now located here.
+The original WWII era Army Fire Station still exists, the last remaining structure.
 Building foundations still remain throughout the park.

 ¤ Fort Dearborn (State Historic Site)